katfeeshh/katfeeshh/README.md

 call me katfeesh/kat ♡ minor (im 15!) ♡ indian ♡ any pronouns r fine ♡ dec 25th is my bday!

 ## byi! ❀
-im busy almost 24/7, im always doing homework, at school, or at work! im never paying attention to pt unless someone is talking to me since im always offtab! pls whisper me if u wanna talk, or dm me on discord! i also get scared to talk to people pls give me 10 years i will probably never int first because im scared af but IM WORKING ON IT!! give me some time- if I don't respond, or come over to sit next to u i proabably didnt notice u yet! c+h is ALWAYS welcome i love sitting with people it makes me happy!! pls tell me if u need tonetags! i also talk in all caps if im comfortable around you, please tell me if i need to tone it down a little! most of my intrests are found on my card! :3
+way more free since school's done!! only for like 2 months tho.. if im busy, im probably studying or im at work! (currently trying to get cpr certified so i can become a lifeguard! :D) im never paying attention to pt unless someone is talking to me since im always offtab! pls whisper me if u wanna talk, or dm me on discord! i also get scared to talk to people pls give me 10 years i will probably never int first because im scared af but IM WORKING ON IT!! give me some time- if I don't respond, or come over to sit next to u i proabably didnt notice u yet! c+h is ALWAYS welcome i love sitting with people it makes me happy!! pls tell me if u need tonetags! i also talk in all caps if im comfortable around you, please tell me if i need to tone it down a little!

-if i do seem off or not talking much, im probably not in a good mood- currently recovering from acl surgery and my knee feels like a wobbly noodle so please be patient with me sometimes!! i try my best to try and not let that change the way i int with people! ^-^
+retore my acl again doing stupid stuff with friends.. oops :((, recovering from surgery again, im sorry if im not in the mood to talk! pls be patient with me!!

 ## dni! ❀
 basic dni criteria, please don't be mean to me or my friends!
 18+ pls iwc! (few exceptions) i block/hide freely, if i don't like you, ill js ignore u!